syncfusion-content/blazor-docs/blazor/datagrid/how-to/grid-customization.md

+---
+layout: post
+title: How to Grid Customization in Blazor DataGrid Component | Syncfusion
+description: Checkout and learn about Grid Customization in Blazor DataGrid component of Syncfusion, and more details.
+platform: Blazor
+control: DataGrid
+documentation: ug
+---

 # DataGrid customization

 It is possible to customize the default styles of the DataGrid component.
 This can be achieved by adding class dynamically to the columns using the `AddClass` method of the [`QueryCellInfo`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.ChartSeries.html#Syncfusion_Blazor_Charts_ChartSeries_DashArray) event.
 Then the required styles are added to this class.